EPIC-KITCHENS-100 Challenge

 We re-purposed the Relative Norm Alignment (RNA) loss, a multi-modal loss recently proposed for Domain Generalization, to operate between different backbone architectures in order to enhance their collaboration.

-EPIC-KITCHENS-100 is the largest-scale egocentric dataset, collected by 32 participants in their native kitchen environments, and densely annotated with actions and object interactions.
+EPIC-KITCHENS-100 is the largest-scale egocentric dataset, collected by 32 participants in their native kitchen environments, densely annotated with actions and object interactions.

-Verb Classes
+125 Verb Classes

-Noun Classes
+331 Noun Classes

-32
+32 Participants

 Unsupervised Domain Adaptation Challenge